 2. Fish & Seafood

 Fatty fish like salmon, tuna, and sardines provide high-quality protein plus omega-3 fatty acids, which support cardiovascular health — an important consideration for many patients seeking weight loss in Orange County, NY.
-Cod, tilapia, and shrimp are leaner options that pack a serious protein punch with very few calories.
+Cod, tilapia, and shrimp are leaner options that provide substantial protein with very few calories.

 3. Eggs & Egg Whites

-Eggs are one of the most bioavailable protein sources available — meaning your body absorbs and uses that protein efficiently.
-Whole eggs provide healthy fats and nutrients like choline, while egg whites are an ultra-lean option if you need to reduce caloric density further.
+Eggs are among the most bioavailable protein sources available — meaning the body absorbs and uses that protein efficiently.
+Whole eggs provide healthy fats and nutrients like choline, while egg whites are an ultra-lean option when caloric density needs to be reduced further.
 Two large eggs deliver about 12 grams of protein.

 4. Low-Fat Greek Yogurt & Cottage Cheese